LeBoFran6/Espace__Temps/README.md

 ![My Image](IMG05.png)

-Stuck inside a hourglass, two players have a challenge to face:
+Stuck inside a hourglass, two players have a challenge to face :

 As long as the sand is flowing down, you must find the jars and bring them to the key zones to score, then try to get points as